zareefrj/MoonBucks/README.md

 ``The probability of a country that has a good local economic and social situation with the lowest optimal delivery.``

-I'm not sure about it but I think for this problem, we can calcukate the probability by using below formula:
+We can calcukate the probability by using below formula:
 ![algo group project probability](https://user-images.githubusercontent.com/59971431/172339009-30b69c98-f180-4c8e-a42a-dc245a4ab22e.png)

 Updated Approach to calculating probability: